Ottunger/whigi/whigi-giveaway/README.md

   - chmod +x wp-cli.phar
   - sudo mv wp-cli.phar /usr/local/bin/wp

+- For performance reasons, Whigi Giveaway disables WP cron, thus needs the real cron to help serving it.
+You should in stall the entry in crontab into www-data's crontab.

 - Change your /etc/apache2/ports.conf file so that it has but: Listen 81
 - Reload apache